grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus remote write.md

 - Prometheus stores data in a millisecond precision (`ms`), but k6 metrics collect data points with higher accuracy, nanosecond (`ns`).
 - A load test could generate vast amounts of data points.
 High-precision raw data could quickly become expensive and complex to scale and is unnecessary when analyzing performance trends.

-### Trend stats option
+### Counter and Gauges

 By default, Prometheus supports [Counter and Gauge Metric types](https://prometheus.io/docs/concepts/metric_types/).
-Therefore, the trend stats option is the default of this output and converts all the k6 trend metrics to Counter and Gauges Prometheus metrics.
+Therefore, this option is the default of this output and converts all the k6 `Trend` metrics to Counter and Gauges Prometheus metrics.

-The [`K6_PROMETHEUS_RW_TREND_STATS` option](#options) accepts a comma-separated list of stats functions that define how to convert all the k6 trend metrics:
+You can configure how to convert all the k6 trend metrics with the [`K6_PROMETHEUS_RW_TREND_STATS` option](#options) that accepts a comma-separated list of stats functions: `count`, `sum`, `min`, `max`, `avg`, `med`, `p(x)`.

-- `count`
-- `sum`
-- `min`
-- `max`
-- `avg`
-- `med`
-- `p(x)`

 Given the list of stats functions, k6 converts all trend metrics to the respective math functions as Prometheus metrics.

 For example, `K6_PROMETHEUS_RW_TREND_STATS=p(90),p(95),max` transforms each trend metric into three Prometheus metrics as follows:

 - `k6_*_p90`
 - `k6_*_p95`
 - `k6_*_max`

-This mapping has the following drawbacks:
+This option provides a configurable solution to represent `Trend` metrics in Prometheus but has the following drawbacks:
-- Convert a k6 metric to several Prometheus metrics.
+- Convert a k6 `Trend` metric to several Prometheus metrics.
 - It is impossible to aggregate some gauge values (especially percentiles).
 - It uses a memory-expensive k6 data structure.